This information applies to Scotland.

 Who can get married

-Opposite sex couples and same sex couples can get married in Scotland if you are both aged 16 years or over.
+Opposite-sex and same-sex couples can get married in Scotland if they are both at least 16 years old.

-You cannot marry in Scotland if you are:
+You can't marry in Scotland if you are:

-- already married or in a civil partnership (except if you are converting your civil partnership to a same sex marriage).
+- already married or in a civil partnership - except if you are converting your civil partnership to a marriage.
 You and your partner must both be single, widowed, divorced or have dissolved a previous civil partnership

 - under 16 years old